tylerstillwater/graceful/README.md

 }
 ```

-In addition to Run there are the http.Server counterparts ListenAndServe, ListenAndServeTLS and Serve, which allow you to configure https, custom timeouts and error handling.
+In addition to Run there are the http.Server counterparts ListenAndServe, ListenAndServeTLS and Serve, which allow you to configure HTTPS, custom timeouts and error handling.
 Graceful may also be used by instantiating its Server type directly, which embeds an http.Server:

 ```go